wuxc/pywin32doc/md/PyCToolBarCtrl.md

   -  *fsState* : int

-    Button state.
+    Button state\.
 Can be any of the TBSTATE values defined in win32con

   -  *fsStyle* : int

-    Button style.
+    Button style\.
 Can be any of the TBSTYLE values defined in win32con

   -  *userob* : object